scorixear/swapster/README.md

 3. Start the `Swapster.exe` file.

 ## Recommendation
-It is best recommended to put all applications in `Window` or `Borderless Fullscreen`!
+It is recommended to put all applications in `Window` or `Borderless Fullscreen`!